 So, as to make the best of the remaining 8 hours left on the extended weekend, I started looking around to see what I could make a hotplate out of.
 I had my thermal enhanced epoxy, computer psu, and some K-type thermocouple wire, which turned out to be the prefect resistance (about 1ohm/foot) so I decided to get to work.

 First, I took some Teflon insulated wire I had, (no melting wire for me this time) and soldered it to the thermocouple wire (2 elements, a 30w to keep it warm, and a 150w to heat it up to operating temp) and since I couldn't find my Kapton tape (high temp electrical tape that sticks to everything) I wrapped the joints in some plumbers Teflon tape.

-Then I used some CA to hold the wire down to the hotplate from my peltier experiments, and some loctite 384 thermal epoxy (it is supposed to soften at 90c, so the CA is there to hold the wire in place) to transfer the heat from the wire to the hotplate.
-As I went I put cellophane tape to keep the glue in place and allow me to work it in.
+Then I used some cyanoacrylate 'super' glue to hold the wire down to the hotplate from my peltier experiments, and some loctite 384 thermal epoxy (it is supposed to soften at 90c, so the CA is there to hold the wire in place) to transfer the heat from the wire to the hotplate.
+As I went I put cellophane tape to keep the glue in place and allow me to work the resistance wire in.
 Once I was done I sandwiched it between another 1/4" aluminum plate and clamped it between 2 small vices, and hooked up the 1ohm winding to the 12v rail of a computer psu.
 Then I had the insight to embed a small K-type thermocouple in with the power wires so I could keep an eye on the temp.

-Next I let it bake at 220f for 20 minutes (one tv show minus commercials) I pulled it all apart, took off the tape, and cleaned it up a little.
+Next I let it bake at 220f for 20 minutes I pulled it all apart, took off the tape, and cleaned it up a little.